Oatmeal and Keto Diet

-A study found that people with high cholesterol in their bodies could lower it by taking three tablespoons of flaxseed each day for three months.
+A study found that people with high cholesterol could lower it by taking three tablespoons of flaxseed daily for three months.

 Hemp seeds have low carb levels, so they’re keto-friendly.
-If you want to use them as an alternative to oatmeal, they work best when submerged in plant-based milk.
+They work best when submerged in plant-based milk if you want to use them as an alternative to oatmeal.

 You can also combine them with other seeds, such as chia seeds or flaxseed, and since they are nuts, they possess that pleasant nutty flavor.

-Hemp seeds are rich in protein and contain minerals such as calcium, iron, magnesium, potassium, vitamin E, and zinc.
+Hemp seeds are protein-rich and contain minerals such as calcium, iron, magnesium, potassium, vitamin E, and zinc.

 Hemp seeds also contain an amino acid known as arginine.
 This amino acid produces nitric oxide, which can lower the risk of heart disease.